-ROLE PLAYERS RESPONSIBILITIES Municipal Council As the ultimate political decision-making body of the municipality, the Municipal Council: Consider and adopt a Process Plan; Consider, adopt and approve the IDP; Ward Councillors Councilors are the major link between the municipal government and the residents.
+RRANGEMENTS and ROLES and RESPONSIBILITIES ROLE PLAYERS RESPONSIBILITIES Municipal Council As the ultimate political decision-making body of the municipality, the Municipal Council: Consider and adept a Process Plant Consider and adopt a Process Plan; Consider adopt and approve the IDP: Wand Carra ellana Consider, adopt and approve the IDP; Ward Councillors Councilors are the major link between the municipal government and the residents.
 As such, their role is to: Link the planning process to their constituencies and/or wards; Be responsible for organising public consultation and participation; Ensure the annual business plans, and municipal budget are linked to and based on the IDP.
-Municipal Manager and IDP Manager The Municipal Manager or a senior official being charged with the function of an IDP Manager on his/her behalf has to manage and co-ordinate to IDP process.
-This includes to:- Prepare the Process Plan; Undertake the overall management and co-ordination of the planning process; Ensure that all relevant actors are appropriately involved, Nominate persons in charge of different roles; Be responsible for the day- to-day management of the drafting process; Ensure that the planning process is participatory, strategic and implementation orientated and is aligned with and satisfies sector planning requirements; Respond to comments on the draft IDP from the public, horizontal alignment and other spheres of government to the satisfaction of the municipal council;
+Municipal Manager The Municipal Manager or a senior official being charged and IDP Manager with the function of an IDP Manager on his/her behalf has to manage and co-ordinate to IDP process.
+This includes to:- Prepare the Process Plan; Undertake the overall management and co- ordination of the planning process; Ensure that all relevant actors are appropriately involved, Nominate persons in charge of different roles; Be responsible for the day- to-day management of the drafting process; Ensure that the planning process is participatory, strategic and implementation orientated and is aligned with and satisfies sector planning requirements;

-Ensure proper documentation of the results of the planning of the IDP document; and Adjust the IDP in accordance with the MEC for COGTA's proposals; Even if the Municipal Manager delegates some of these functions to an IDP Manager on his behalf, he is still responsible and accountable.
-Heads of Departments and As the persons in charge for implementing IDPs, the Heads of Officials Departments have to be fully involved in the planning process to: Provide relevant technical, sector and financial information for analysis for determining priority issues; Contribute technical expertise in the consideration and finalisation of strategies and identification of projects; Provide departmental operational and capital budgetary information; Be responsible for the preparation of project proposals, the integration of projects and sector programmes; Be responsible for preparing amendments to the draft IDP for submission to the municipal council for approval and the MEC for COGTA for alignment.
+- Respond to comments on the draft IDP from the public, horizontal alignment and other spheres of government to the satisfaction of the municipal council; - Ensure proper documentation of the results of the planning of the IDP document; and - Adjust the IDP in accordance with the MEC for COGTA's proposals;

+Even if the Municipal Manager delegates some of these functions to an IDP Manager on his behalf, he is still responsible and accountable.

+Heads of Departments and Officials

+As the persons in charge for implementing IDPs, the Heads of Departments have to be fully involved in the planning process to:

+- Provide relevant technical, sector and financial information for analysis for determining priority issues; - Contribute technical expertise in the consideration and finalisation of strategies and identification of projects; - Provide departmental operational and capital budgetary information; - Be responsible for the preparation of project proposals, the integration of projects and sector programmes;

+Be responsible for preparing amendments to the draft ļ P for submission to the municipal council for ( ppr ova ıl and the MI EC f or CC OGTA for ali gnment.